AnanyaRahaman/LLMs_SQL_Understading/README.md

 ## Directory and File Descriptions

 ### Code
-This directory contains all the scripts and code used to conduct the analyses and generate the results documented in our paper.
-These scripts cover the evaluation of LLMs across different SQL tasks.
+This directory houses the essential scripts and utilities for our project:
+- **ANTLR**: Contains ANTLR-related files and scripts which are crucial for parsing and analyzing SQL queries.
+- **llms_interaction.ipynb**: A Jupyter notebook that demonstrates the interaction with different language models including GPT-4, GPT-3.5, Llama3, Mistralai, and Gemini, showcasing their handling of various SQL tasks.

 ### Datasets
 Here you will find the datasets used in our analysis, including SDSS, SQLShare, and Join-Order.
 These datasets serve as the basis for evaluating the LLMs' performance on various tasks.